 Clean code reads like well-written prose. - Grady Booch

-My experience includes more than ten years of software development and spans both large and small organizations.
-I had the opportunity to examine code from various vantage points while working as a developer, manager, or customer over this period.
-This allowed me to perceive how code standards function and comprehend their influence on products, people, and processes.
-I hope that this article is both interesting and informative for developers, as well as business people.
+My experience includes more than ten years of software development and spans large and small organizations.
+I had the opportunity to examine code quality from various vantage points while working as a developer, manager, or customer over this period.
+This allowed me to perceive how coding standards function and comprehend their influence on products, people, and processes.
+I hope this article is interesting and informative for developers and business people.

-Let's start by talking about why and who needs clean code.
-We create software, which is the antithesis of hardware.
+Let's start by talking about why and who needs good code.
+First, we create software, which is the antithesis of hardware.
 The goal of the software is to be simple to modify.

 Because reading takes considerably more time than writing, it's well-known that typing speed has little bearing on software development speed.
-As a result, it would be strange to inquire about symbols per second when interviewing a developer.
+As a result, it would be strange to inquire about lines of code per second when interviewing a developer.

 What exactly is code cleanliness?

-Code cleanliness it's a measure of clarity.
-Developers won't be able to troubleshoot or develop new features if they don't understand the code.
-Clean code is not about bugs, quality, or system performance; it's a feature that allows system modifications.
+Code readability it's a measure of clarity.
+Developers won't be able to troubleshoot or develop new features if they don't understand the low-quality code.
+Good code is not about bugs, testing efforts, monitoring software quality, or system performance; it's a feature that allows system modifications.

 So, who needs a well-written program?
 First of all, who will make modifications?
 In most cases, it's developers who write it.
-So the programmers assist their future selves by writing clean code.
+So the programmers assist their future selves by writing good quality code.
 As a result, they'll need to spend less time adding new features or repairing bugs.
-On the other hand, the customer pays for the time and effort invested.
+But on the other hand, the customer pays for the time and effort invested.

-It's expensive to maintain a mess, and it's even more costly than maintaining a clean code.
+It's expensive to maintain a technical debt and even more costly than maintaining the quality of your code.
 As a result, developers should assist the future self and the future business in this respect.

 Accept the "No" option when it's correct.